 How To Edit Your WordPress User Profile

-The Users Profile section lets you configure your name and how it will be displayed on your website or blog, your e-mail address for administrative purposes, and additional personal information and optional settings associated with your user account, such as your author bio, profile image, and personal and security options.
+The Users Profile section lets you configure aspects of your profile like how your name will display on your site, your administrative/login e-mail address and password, and other settings associated with your user account, such as your author bio, profile image, and personal and security options.

-In this tutorial, you will learn about editing your WordPress user profile.
+In this tutorial, you will learn how to configure and edit your user profile in WordPress.

-You will also learn how to set up a “resources” section that automatically shows up in the “Author Archives” section of your blog and link to your published content, and how to use this feature to better promote an author or their business online.
+We will also show you how to set up an effective author bio that will automatically display information about you in the “Author Archives” section of your blog and link to your published content, and how to use this feature to better promote yourself and your business online.

-At the far right-hand side at the top of your admin dashboard is the Howdy, User Name section …
+On the far right-hand side at the top of your admin dashboard is the Howdy, User Name section.

-Hover over this panel with your mouse and it expands to display an image of your Gravatar, your name and username, and links pointing to your “Profile” screen, as well as a link that allows you to log out of your site securely.
+If you hover over this section with your mouse, it expands to display your profile image (Gravatar), your name and username, and links pointing to your “Profile” screen, as well as a link that allows you to log out of your site securely.

-You can also access your user profile section using the dashboard menu by going to Users > Your Profile …
+You can also access your user profile screen from the main navigation menu by selecting Users > Your Profile.

-The Profile page contains various subsections that allow you to manage information about your user account.
+The Profile screen contains various subsections that let you configure, view, and manage information about your user account.

 - Personal Options